wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database.md

 	![Log in](./media/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database/SecureWebForms21d.png)
 14. If you need to enter your credentials, you will be redirected to the google site where you will enter your credentials.
 	![Google - Sign in](./media/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database/SecureWebForms21e.png)
-15. After you enter your credentials, you will be prompted to give permissions to the web application you just created:
+15. After you enter your credentials, you will be prompted to give permissions to the web site you just created:
 	![Project Default Service Account](./media/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database/SecureWebForms21f.png)
 16. Click **Accept**.
 You will now be redirected back to the **Register** page of the **ContactManager** application where you can register your Google account.
 	![Register with your Google Account](./media/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database/SecureWebForms21g.png)
 17. You have the option of changing the local email registration name used for your Gmail account, but you generally want to keep the default email alias (that is, the one you used for authentication).
 Click **Log in**.

 ##Use the Membership API to Restrict Access
-ASP.NET Identity is the membership system used for authentication when building an ASP.NET web application.
+ASP.NET Identity is the membership system used for authentication when building an ASP.NET web site.
 It makes it easy to integrate user-specific profile data with application data.
 Also, ASP.NET Identity allows you to choose the persistence model for user profiles in your application.
 You can store the data in a SQL Server database or another data store, including *NoSQL* data stores such as Azure Storage Tables.

 By using the default ASP.NET Web Forms template, you have built-in membership functionality that you can immediately use when the application runs.
 You will use ASP.NET Identity to add an administrator role and assign a user to that role.
 Then, you will learn how to restrict access to the administration folder and the pages in that folder that are used to modify the contact data.